telerik/winforms-docs/chartview/features/drill-down.md

 >important If your chart is being oriented horizontally, please make sure that in the **Drill** event you are setting the correct axes as **First** and **Second**.
 In the example above, for a horizontally oriented view, the horizontal axis should be set as **Second** and the vertical axis should be set as **First**.
 >

->note The navigation element’s text is taken from __TitleElement.Text__ property by default, so every time you drill, you have to change this text accordingly.
+>tip The navigation element’s text is taken from __TitleElement.Text__ property by default, so every time you drill, you have to change this text accordingly.
 If this text is empty, it will be taken from the __RadChartView.View.ViewName__ property.
 >

 To make the example complete you should make few more steps: